SurafelBTJ/Machine-Learning---Clustering/README.md

 # Machine-Learning-Clustering/Classification
-This is a clustering as well as classification project which is intended to find the main shock (epicenter) of sesimic activities related to the darfield earthquake (2010).
+This is a clustering aswell as classification project which is intended to find the main shock (epicenter) of sesimic activities related to the darfield earthquake (2010).